The following steps assume that the applications running in the Kubernetes cluster

 Install the Collector

-To install the Collector, apply the chronocollector.yaml
+To install the Collector, apply thechronocollector.yaml manifest that you

 configured.
 When using a